Devils River (Texas)

 The Devils River is considered the most unspoiled river in Texas.
 Its remote location in a hostile environment limits pollution from human and domestic animal populations.
 In addition, the river flows underground for part of its journey.
 As it passes underground, the gravel, sand and limestone scrub the river water clean before it re-emerges some 20 mi downstream.

-The Devils River Conservancy is a 501(c)3 organization dedicated to the protection and preservation of the Devils River for future generations of Texans and works throughout the basin to promote conservation ethics among landowners and paddlers.

 Recreation

 Although the river is popular for kayaking and canoeing, it is difficult to gain access because much of the river is bounded by private property.
 However, much of the river is protected through conservation easements on both sides.
 The Nature Conservancy holds conservation easements on several ranch properties protecting the river.
 Along with the Devils River State Natural Area the protected land along the river totals 110000 acre.